Folds in the skin

 Skin is very elastic; it needs to because your movements deform it considerably.

-It can withstand repetitive folding, but there is a limit to what it can endure.
+It can withstand repetitive folding, but there's a limit to what it can endure.

 One can marvel that such a complex and delicate structure can be pinched and folded so easily.